What is the contraceptive implant?

 How is it inserted?

-An area on the inner arm above the elbow is first numbed with local anaesthetic.
-Then the doctor puts the implant under the skin.
-After the implant is inserted, the arm is bandaged to reduce bruising.
-The bandage should be left on for 24 hours.
+An area on the inner arm above the elbow is cleaned and then numbed with local anaesthetic.
+Then the doctor or nurse puts the implant under the skin.
+After the implant is inserted, a dressing is put on which should stay on for 3-5 days.
+The arm is bandaged to reduce bruising, this bandage should be left on for up to 24 hours.

 When does it start working?